Meet the 3 Singapore brands used by guitarists from Bruno Mars to DPM Lawrence Wong

 The pair were thrilled that DPM Wong gave them a shoutout on his post, but it was not a complete surprise as they were already aware he was using their midi controller.

-Says Mr Toh: “In November 2020, he registered for his product warranty.
+Says Mr Toh: “In November 2020, he registered his product warranty.
 That’s when we knew.”

 They have not met him, but he has e-mailed the company with technical inquiries.

 As for Mars, they found out he was using their midi controller when the star’s guitar technician e-mailed them in 2021.
-They have not met Mars in person either, but Mars’ team invited them for a backstage tour before the pop star’s National Stadium concert on April 3.
+They have not met Mars in person, but the pop star’s team invited them for a backstage tour before his National Stadium concert on April 3.

-Morningstar’s roots date back to 2010, when Mr Toh started making his own pedals because he found them to be too expensive.
+Morningstar’s roots date back to 2010, when Mr Toh started making his own pedals because he found those on the market to be too expensive.
 He did not have an engineering background, so he taught himself by looking up resources online.

 He posted photos of his creations on Soft, an online forum for local musicians, and soon started getting orders.